Event-Triggered Time-Varying Bayesian Optimization: Introduction

 \section{Introduction}

-Over the last two decades, \gls{bo} has emerged as a powerful method for sequential decision making and design of experiments under uncertainty \citep{Garnett2022}.
-These problems are typically formalized as optimization problems of a static unknown objective function.
-At the core of \gls{bo} is the \emph{exploration-exploitation trade-off}, where the decision maker weights the potential benefit of a new unexplored query against the known reward of the currently assumed optimum.
+Over the last two decades, \gls{bo} has emerged as a powerful method for sequential decision-making and design of experiments under uncertainty \citep{garnett2010bayesian, snoek2012practical,calandra2016bayesian, frazier2016bayesian, chen2018bayesian, neumann2019data, griffiths2020constrained, colliandre2023bayesian}.
+These problems are typically formalized as optimization problems of a \emph{static} unknown objective function.
+At the core of \gls{bo} is the exploration-exploitation trade-off, where the decision maker weights the potential benefit of a new unexplored query against the known reward of the currently assumed optimum.
 The performance of \gls{bo} algorithms is typically measured in terms of regret, \ie the difference between the actual decision taken and the (unknown) optimal one.
-If one assumes that the objective function does not change over time, there exist algorithms that achieve a desirable sub-linear regret (see \citet{Garnett2022} for an overview), meaning they will efficiently converge to the globally optimal solution.
+If one assumes a static objective function, there exist algorithms that achieve a desirable sub-linear regret (see \citet{Garnett2022} for an overview), meaning they will efficiently converge to the globally optimal solution.

-In the real world, however, objective functions are often time-varying.
+In the real world, however, objective functions are often \emph{time-varying}.
+Time-varying objective functions are widespread across various domains, including economics due to fluctuations in price or supply and demand \citep{primiceri2005time,dangl2012predictive}, environmental science \citep{marchant2012bayesian, marchant2014sequential}, and control systems due to changing system dynamics \citep{aastrom1995adaptive, ellis2014economic, colombino2019online,simonetto2020time, Koenig2021, Brunzema2022}.
 A time-varying objective function alters the nature of the exploration-exploitation trade-off.
-The optimal decision and the information the decision maker gains from each query are now affected by time and any collected dataset becomes stale.
-Generally, in a setting of ongoing changes, we cannot expect to find the optimal query and conversely no algorithm can achieve sub-linear regret \citep[Proposition~1]{Besbes2015}.
-Instead, our goal is to design algorithms with an explicit relation between regret and the rate of change $\varepsilon$.
-Intuitively, for larger $\varepsilon$, finding the optimal query in each time step is more challenging since old data becomes stale faster.
-In their seminal work, \citet{Bogunovic2016} proposed two algorithms for the \gls{tvbo} problem; however, the proposed algorithms and their subsequent variants rely on prior knowledge of the rate of change $\varepsilon$ as a hyperparameter, which can be hard to obtain.
-Moreover, in these algorithms, $\varepsilon$ is specified at the start and assumed to remain constant over time, which is often not the case in practice.
+Time affects the optimal decision and the information a decision maker gains from each query, and any collected data set becomes stale.
+Generally, in a setting of ongoing changes and without further assumptions, we cannot expect to find the optimal query, and conversely, no algorithm can achieve sub-linear regret \citep[Proposition~1]{Besbes2015}.
+Instead, our goal is to design algorithms with an explicit relation between regret and the rate of change $\varepsilon$, which quantifies how fast the objective function varies.